Common Baking Ingredients

 Did you know that when you are making bread, you are actually conducting a complex “science experiment” right in your own kitchen?
 Many factors can determine the success or failure of any science experiment.

 In bread making, yeast is the essential ingredient.
 It is a living organism and therefore each ingredient in your recipe can have an affect on how the yeast performs and/or on the final product quality.
 The “chemistry” of bread making is the transformation of the individual ingredients into your finished product.
 Understanding your ingredients and how they work and interact with each other will help you have success in baking.

 Below are some common ingredients used in bread making.
-If you would like additional information on any ingredient, click on the name below or in the menu to the left.
+If you would like additional information on any ingredient, click on the name below.

 Flour is a basic ingredient in all bread making.
 Wheat flour is the most common type of flour used when baking with yeast.
 Wheat flours include bread flour, all-purpose flour and whole wheat flour.
 When wheat flour is mixed with liquid, proteins in the flour combine to form gluten.
 As the gluten is manipulated in the kneading process, it becomes elastic and forms the structure of the dough.
 This structure, or network of gluten strands, captures the carbon dioxide gas produced by the yeast allowing the dough to rise and expand.

 Bread flour contains the highest amount of gluten-forming proteins.
 Bread flour is the ideal for yeast-raised breads.
 All-purpose flour has a lower amount of proteins, making a weaker gluten network.
 All-purpose flour does not always withstand the actions of a mixer or bread machine.
 Whole-wheat flour contains only a small amount of gluten-forming proteins.
 Breads made with 100% whole-wheat flour will be heavier and dense.
 Substituting in some bread flour will provide more gluten, making the bread lighter and airier.